marcosch27/Aerodynamics-CFD-Portfolio/README.md

 ## Areas of Focus

-- External and internal aerodynamics
+- External aerodynamics
 - Subsonic, transonic, and compressible flows
 - Turbulence modeling (RANS and unsteady simulations)
+- Transition modeling (LM and roughness-induced transition)
 - Grid generation and mesh sensitivity analysis
 - Numerical methods for fluid dynamics
 - Post-processing and comparison with reference data